VandyDataScience-Internal/recruitment-2023-template/Level 3/README.md

 **Bonus Points:** Create a confusion matrix for your model and explain how it relates to accuracy, precision, recall, and F1 score.

-## Rubric:

-We will be scoring you on the following categories:
+## You will be graded on:
 - Explanation
     - How clearly did you explain your results?
 - Code Readability
     - How easy is it to understand your code?

-**Note:** Overexplaining is better than underexplaining!
-Leave no words unsaid
+**Note:** Over-explaining is better than under-explaining, leave no words left unsaid!

 ## Resources: